sebsto/amplify-android-getting-started/04_add_authentication.md

     )
     ```

+    As in the previous step, add the required `import` statements for each missing class definiton (`Alt + Enter` on red words).

     To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.

 3. Update the User Interface code